Collecting Ford Gold Ingots

 Tier 2 starts to get especially difficult – there are only 16 bars that we know of which could land you in this tier.

 A wildcard in this list also could include G. W. Bell of which origins are uncertain.
 At least 1 ingot may have traces of real and unusual undertype.
-In this case it may be more suited to Tier 1 or better.
+In this case it may be more suited to Tier 1 or even better.

 == TIER 1: 1 Possible ==